AppliedMechanicsLab/ENGN0310/index.md

 #### Syllabus

 Mechanical behavior of materials and analysis of stress and deformation in engineering structures and continuous media.
 Topics include concepts of stress and strain; the elastic, plastic, and time-dependent response of materials; principles of structural analysis and application to simple bar structures, beam theory, instability and buckling, torsion of shafts; general three-dimensional states of stress; Mohr's circle; stress concentrations.
-Lectures, recitations, and laboratory.
+Lecture s, recitations, and laboratory.
 Prerequisite: ENGN 0030.

 [Detailed syllabus and teaching schedule](CourseNotes/CourseTopics.md)